 CROSS-FUNCTIONAL teams build a great bench

 Cross-functional team members successfully include members from every level of the organization to reach a common goal.
 These teams include groups of people who bring varying areas of expertise to the table.
 When great leaders see a problem needing to be solved, they look for the team members closest to the problem and invite them into the decision-making process.
 This not only brings the best answer to the problem, it also strengthens everyone included in the process.
-Later, when a person from the “bench” is needed, they already have “real game” experience. [bctt tweet=”Leaders who build great teams have a “bench” with members who have “real game” experience.” username=”rodneyagan”]
+Later, when a person from the “bench” is needed, they already have “real game” experience.
+Building a Great Bench!
+Click To Tweet

 WELL-BALANCED teams build a great bench

 Well-balanced teams know where and how people perform best.
 A good coach doesn’t want a team filled with players with the same skillset or talent.
 They need to be proficient in different areas.
 There is more to it than just knowing their personality, you must know how their behavior is hard-wired.
 Behavior is what you do and personality is how you do it.
 You may find that a member of your team is serving in a role that is not in their passion.
 By finding the best fit we help them perform by reflex actions instead of by complex reactions.
 Talent selection should include the right behavior and personality assessment to hire for the need of the team, not just to fill a position.Behavior is WHAT you do and personality is HOW you do it.
 Click To Tweet

 A prerequisite to hiring should always include these two questions: